Flitch of bacon custom: Revival

 In 1855, the year after the publication of Ainsworth's novel The Flitch of Bacon, the flitch custom was revived in the nearby town of Great Dunmow.
 Ainsworth presided over the ceremony and presented one of the two flitches awarded.
 The revival turned what was originally a private claim into a public spectacle.
 In its modern incarnation, the awarding of the flitch involves a mock trial, with representatives for the claimants and "for the bacon" making their cases in front of an audience and jury.

 Modern flitch trials continue to be held at Great Dunmow every leap year.
 The day of the flitch trials begins with a procession through the town to the marquee in which the trials are held; the jury is then sworn in and the trials begin.
 Successful modern claimants are carried in a chair, by bearers dressed in traditional outfits, from the trial location to the old town hall; there they swear the oath and are presented with the flitch.
 The pointed stones on which couples were traditionally supposed to have knelt to take the flitch oath were removed from the churchyard in the eighteenth century; a new stone has been produced for the modern ceremony.
 Unsuccessful modern claimants are given a gammon.

+In 2006, following the passing of the Civil Partnership Act 2004, which allowed same-sex couples in the United Kingdom to have a legally-recognised union similar to marriage, it was proposed that they should be eligible to claim the flitch.
+The flitch trial committee ruled that only legally married couples should be eligible, and that civil partners were thus unable to claim the flitch.
+Following the legalisation of same-sex marriage in England, Wales, and Scotland in 2014, the 2016 trials were the first in which same-sex couples were eligible to claim the flitch; in 2024 a Dunmow couple, Emma Hynds and Emma D'Costa, became the first both to apply for and to be awarded the flitch.

 Since the revival of the Dunmow custom, flitch trials have been held in several other places in Britain, including Ilford, Tunbridge Wells, and Oulton Broad.
 In 1905 a ceremony was also held in New York.